Andrerod98/RoleModels/README.md

 1. Get the network IPv4 address of your computer `(e.g 192.168.1.72)`

-   MacOS: Can be seen in thr network preferences
+   MacOS: Can be seen in the network preferences

    Windows: Can be seen by clicking properties of the active WiFi